benbell95/better_biplot/README.md

 # Ben's Better Biplot

-A script to create beautiful looking biplots using base R, without the need to use or install any additional packages.
-Designed to work with `prcomp()` and `princomp()` output for principal component analysis (pca), but can also work with other data.
+A script to create beautiful looking biplots using base R. Designed to work with `prcomp()` and `princomp()` output for principal component analysis (pca), but can also work with any other data.
 The function is compatible with the base `biplot()` function, but offers significant enhancements including new features and full customisation of the biplot.

 ## Features